 (Thanks for stopping by this post about the Iola People’s Fair.
-If you are interested in the festival, you might also be interested in a podcast about it, and other famous Midwestern rock festivals of 1969 and 1970, recorded in 2019.
+If you are interested in the festival, you might also be interested in two podcast episodes about it.
+One is a conversation with an attendee at Iola, recorded in 2020, here; the other is about Iola and other famous Midwestern rock festivals of 1969 and 1970, recorded in 2019.
 It’s here.)

 Two of my favorite posts out of the more than 1,700 that have appeared at this blog are the ones from 2010 about the Iola People’s Fair, a Wisconsin rock festival held in June 1970. (part 1 here, part 2 here).
 I dug up newspaper articles about the fest and collected memories from a few attendees, all in an attempt to flesh out the details about an event that was remembered mostly in hazy fragments sprinkled across the Internet, many of them distorted or flat wrong.